abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Description**:

-URL redirectors represent common functionality employed by web sites to forward an incoming request to an alternate resource.
+URL redirectors represent common functionality employed by websites to forward an incoming request to an alternate resource.
 This can be done for a variety of reasons and is often done to allow resources to be moved within the directory structure and to avoid breaking functionality for users that request the resource at its previous location.
 URL redirectors may also be used to implement load balancing, leveraging abbreviated URLs or recording outgoing links.

 **Explanation**:

-This is a false-positive alert, since ABP Framework validate inputs (for example, `returnUrl` or `handler` (in this case)) to prevent external redirections.
+This is a false-positive alert since ABP Framework validates inputs (for example, `returnUrl` or `handler` (in this case)) to prevent external redirections.

 ### Generic Padding Oracle [Risk: High] - False Positive